 Ready Salted ATR72 and WP-3D

-The Irish Air Accident Investigation Unit (AAIU) have reported on a serious incident involving Aer Arann (now Stobart Air) ATR72-212A, EI-REL on 2 January 2014.
+The Irish Air Accident Investigation Unit (AAIU) have reported on a serious incident involving Aer Arann (later Stobart Air) ATR72-212A, EI-REL on 2 January 2014.
 The findings are highly relevant not only to fixed wing aircraft operating at moderate altitudes over the sea but also offshore helicopter operators.
 The ATR72…

 ….carried out a go-around from its first approach to Runway (RWY) 25 at Cork Airport (EICK) in stormy weather, due to a significant increase in indicated airspeed on short final.
 The aircraft then positioned under radar control for a second approach to the same runway.
 Its track brought it south of EICK, close to the coast and at times over the sea.
 During this time, a thick layer of sea salt formed on the front windscreens, obscuring the Flight Crew’s forward visibility.
 As it was not possible to acquire the necessary visual references for landing, a second go-around was flown.